vonneudeck/wally-wiki/Linux-install.md

 ## 1. Install the required dependencies.

+Note some distributions might already have these dependencies installed (ex: Ubuntu)

 Wally requires three dependencies to run properly: `gtk3`, `webkit2gtk` and `libusb`.

 ### 1.1 Arch and its derivatives (Manjaro, Antergox, ...)